 - Battery: Excessive heat can cause a battery to corrode quickly.
 When corrosion builds up, the battery’s voltage weakens.
 You can use a battery cleaner to neutralize the acid and reduce the damage done by corrosion.
 Using a hydrometer can help you identify weak cells early on and get a battery replacement.
 It’s a good idea to check your battery at least twice a year.

 - Hose & Belts: Cold weather can do a number on the softer components of your truck, such as belts and hoses.
 To prevent leaks and other issues, inspect belts and hoses for cracks, punctures, and other types of damage.
 Some types of hoses, such as coolant hoses, break down from the inside out.
 Squeeze your truck’s hoses; if the hose feels spongy, it’s time for a replacement.

 - Thorough Cleaning: Although it may not seem consequential, cleaning your truck inside and out is a great way to prepare for summer.
 Removing excess dirt and debris can improve aerodynamics and fuel-efficiency.
 Not to mention, the metal panels, joints, and shafts of your truck can degrade from exposure to road chemicals if they’re never cleaned.
 Waxing is also an important part of semi truck maintenance and can help remove dirt and protect against UV rays.

 Rely on Us for More Seasonal Truck Maintenance Tips!

-When you’re finished learning about how to prep your truck for summer, check out our guide to winterizing your truck.
+When you’re finished learning about how to prep your truck for summer, check out our guide to winterizing your truck and preventing DEF freeze.
 Rain, shine, sleet, or snow, International Used Truck Centers can help you and your truck stay ahead of the curve.
 Do you have questions about the information above?
 Contact us or visit us at one of our locations!